Ellen Diggs

-Ellen Irene Diggs (1906–1998) was an American anthropologist.
+Ellen Irene Diggs (1906–1998) was an American anthropologist, sociologist, and historian.
 She was the writer of a major contribution to African American history, Black Chronology: From 4,000 B.C. to the Abolition of the Slave Trade.
-Her academic work aimed to empower and visualize Afro-American chronology as a way to contest the idea that Africans and African-Americans had no History and provided no contribution to modern culture (page xi).
+Her academic work aimed to empower and visualize Afro-American chronology as a way to contest the idea that Africans and African Americans had no history and provided no contributions to modern culture.
+Dr. Irene Diggs (Irene was her preferred name) was the first Black woman to write about race relations and the African diaspora in the Americas.
+She spent her whole academic career fighting against and researching racism, as well as the cultural and historical contributions of Africans and the African diaspora in the Americas.
+Alongside her academic mentor W. E. B. Du Bois, she co-founded Phylon: A Review of Race and Culture, and published her scholarly research across multiple journals.

+She was also the first Black woman ever to receive a Ph.D. in Anthropology from the University of Havana.